ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 Special handling in plugins is no longer required to access the contents of these values.

-No implicit conversion of non-string keys in returned dictionaries
+No implicit conversion of non-string dict keys
 ------------------------------------------------------------------

 In previous versions, ``ansible-core`` relied on JSON dumping to implicitly convert ``non-string dictionary keys`` to strings when modules returned data.